Welcome to Wild Roots Farm

 Amy is the heart of Wild roots Farm.
 She homeschooled her two children and taught them through experiential learning on the farm.
 Amy loves working in the garden and grows all of the family’s fresh vegetables, looks after the orchard, berry patches and flower gardens.
 Amy and Iris both work with sheep and currently have heritage breeds (Icelandic, Shetland and Scottish Blackface).
 She is a fiber artist and hand spinner, dyer, knitter, and felter using wool from her sheep.
 Along with her garden skills, Amy is knowledgeable in wild edibles and medicinal plants.
 She has led workshops on building connection with the natural world.
 Amy is a facilitator intern with Transformational Breath Foundation.
 She was inspired to build the outdoor wood fired bake oven to help build community.
 Amy has a strong relationship with the earth and has worked closely with nature in all seasons.
 She works to bring people together around art and food by connecting to nature and our resources.

 Roan was homeschooled until 9th grade when he started attending Sullivan West Central High School.
 Growing up Roan raised his own cows and organic poultry.
-He is a successful athlete and track runner at his high school.
-Roan enjoys playing soccer and hanging out with friends.
-He cuts and splits firewood, stacks hay and helps with the tractors and equipment on the farm.
+He is a successful athlete and track runner and will be attending college at CCNY.
+He is currently on a year long 25 credit NOLS course.